 He nodded, still scanning the room for possible threats.
 "Is there anything else, sir?"

-"So you think they're after your prototype?" he asked.
+"So you think they're after your prototype?"

 "If I had to hand it over for a ransom and they sell it as their own, they could make billions for years.
 I'm not sure if they're aware, but there is no one lab that is working on the project.
 I have three sites where each component of the product is being made."

 "I see."
 It was obvious that the information about my secret property was new to him, and he didn't seem to like that.
 If he hadn't been able to obtain that information, with his considerable connections, how had Aro?
 A leak in my company was the only possibility.